KnightsWhoSayNi0/Galoppen/README.md

 I'll add a circuit diagram once the basic circuit is moved off of the test breadboard and onto a prototyping breadboard.

-Thanks for cheching this out!
+Thanks for checking this out!